rahulbhoyar1995/build-your-own-rag-chatbot/README.md

-# Build your own RAG Chatbot
+# Build your own RAG Chatbot with your own LLM
-Welcome to this workshop to build and deploy your own Chatbot using Retrieval Augmented Generation with Astra DB and the OpenAI Chat Model.
+Welcome to this workshop to build and deploy your own Chatbot using Retrieval Augmented Generation with Astra DB and Ollama running your own Mistral LLM.

 It leverages [DataStax RAGStack](https://docs.datastax.com/en/ragstack/docs/index.html), which is a curated stack of the best open-source software for easing implementation of the RAG pattern in production-ready applications that use Astra Vector DB or Apache Cassandra as a vector store.